sankar-mohan/EA71C53A/H3/wireless_system_pic32cxbz_wbz/BLE_ZIGBEE_Provisioning.md

 # BLE ZIGBEE Provisioning

-This document explains how to use the Harmony 3 framework to add an application service for commissioning a Zigbee device using the BLE link to provide the commissioning parameters.
+This document explains how to use the MPLAB Code Configurator(MCC) framework to add an application service for commissioning a Zigbee device using the BLE link to provide the commissioning parameters.

  <div style="text-align:center"><img src="docs/resources/Ble_zigbee_link.jpg" /></div>